spring-projects/spring-webflow/spring-webflow-samples/readme.txt

 Sample pre-requisites:
 ----------------------
-* JDK 1.5 or > must be installed with the JAVA_HOME variable set
+* JDK 1.5 or > must be installed and in your system path.

 * Ant 1.7 or > must be installed and in your system path